crossbario/autobahn-js/doc/tutorial.rst

 Summary
 -------

-Fire up a WAMP router, include |ab| in your project, add a few lines of boilerplate connection code - and you're ready to publish, subscribe, call and register.
+Integrating WAMP into your JavaScript apps is easy: Fire up a WAMP router, include |ab| in your project, add a few lines of boilerplate connection code - and you're ready to publish, subscribe, call and register.

 |ab| and WAMP have a lot of additional features, but you can discover those as you need them.
-The basics are simple, and all you need to get started.
+The basics you need to get started are simple.

 Where to go from here
 ---------------------

-* If you want to look at the full demo code, go to the `GitHub repository <>`_.
-This also has instructions for how to run the demo.
 * There's an :doc:`overview of example code for specific WAMP features <examples_overview>`.
 * Read about `the idea behind WAMP. <http://wamp.ws/why/>`_
 * Explore WAMP's features by looking at the `spec <http://wamp.ws/spec/>`_